Dhruvaraju/docker-alpha/README.md

 - `docker commit <<container-id>>` or `docker commit <<container-name>>` will create an images hash which is nothing but a new image created from your container with files in it.
 - ` docker tag <<hash-generated-from-docker-commit>> <<new-container-name>>` will assign the name provided as container name for the hash provided.
 - `docker commit <<container-id>> <<new-container-name>>` to generate a new image from an exiting stopped container with name assigned to it.
+- `docker run -p 3000:80 abcdefgh` to run docker image `abcdefgh` on local port 3000 where container port 80 is exposed.
+- `docker stop <<image-name>>` to stop a docker container.